bbc/childrens-games-starter-pack/docs/testing-in-a-mobile-app.md

    of your .gdz file, your .gdz should be hosted on our servers.
 You should find the location [here](../README.md#important-links).

-   Alternatively you can package the .gdz manually and host it yourself for local debugging:
+   Alternatively you can package the .gdz manually and host it yourself for local debugging.
+   You will first need to build (and ideally minify) the game using the same process as in your build.sh file.
+Then run the following command to create a .gdz:

    ````
    zip -r starterpack.gdz -Z store . --exclude=*.sh* --exclude=*.svn* --exclude=*.git* --exclude=*.DS_Store*